nestconf25/nestconf25.github.io/pages/registration.md

 * The registration fee for attendees without a talk or poster is **€300**, which includes the dinner.
 * For attendees with an accepted talk or poster, conference participation is **free**.
 The dinner is optional and not reimbursed by our organization; if you choose to attend the dinner, the cost is **€108**.

 Please select your registration option below.
-You can choose to submit an abstract, or to registrater without abstract.
+You can either submit an abstract, or choose to register without an abstract.
-If you submit an abstract, applicants will receive an email to finaize their registration and payment once abstracts have been evaluated (as the registration costs depend on abstract acceptance).
+If you submit an abstract, you will receive an email to finalize your registration and payment once the abstracts have been evaluated (by the end of May).
+Please note that the registration fee depends on the acceptance of your abstract.

 <!-- <div style="text-align: center; margin: 20px 0;">
     <a href="https://icts.kuleuven.be/apps/onebutton/profile/814359" style="